ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

  ![text-input-method-icon](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/text-input-method-icon.png)

- In the above figure, Ja is indicating that my current keyboard layout is using "Japanese".
+ In the above figure, Ja is indicating that current keyboard layout is using "Japanese".

  *If you want to switch back to Ubuntu default Myanmar keyboard layout, change filename mm.default to mm.*